Ruud Gullit: HFC Haarlem

-September 22nd 1978, Gullit signed professionally for HFC Haarlem under coach and former West Bromwich Albion player Barry Hughes.
+On 22 September 1978, Gullit signed professionally for HFC Haarlem under coach and former West Bromwich Albion player Barry Hughes.
 Gullit made 91 league appearances for Haarlem, scoring 32 goals.
-He made his debut for the club at just 16 years and 11 months old, on August 19th 1979 (Haarlem-MVV Maastricht 2-2), becoming at the time the youngest player in the history of the Eredivisie.
+He made his debut for the club at just 16 years and 11 months old, on 19 August 1979 (Haarlem-MVV Maastricht 2-2), becoming at the time the youngest player in the history of the Eredivisie.
 In his first year at Haarlem, the club finished bottom of the Eredivisie, but bounced back the following season winning the Eerste Divisie.
 Gullit was named as the best player in the Eerste Divisie that season.

 In the 1981–82 season, Gullit was in fine form as Haarlem finished fourth and qualified for Europe for the only time in their history.
 In that same season, Gullit scored the goal he would later consider his finest: "Playing against Utrecht I went past four defenders and then the goalkeeper, and scored.
 It was an unforgettable goal for me."
 Hughes was so impressed with the young Gullit that he described him as the "Dutch Duncan Edwards".

 Feyenoord

 The young Gullit was considered as a signing by English sides Arsenal and Ipswich Town, but managers Terry Neill and Bobby Robson turned him down.
-Neill later told that he considered £30,000 too much for "this wild kid".
+Neill later said that he considered £30,000 too much for "this wild kid".
 Gullit therefore moved to Feyenoord in 1982, where he made 85 league appearances, scoring 31 goals.
-At Feyenoord, Gullit found himself playing in his second season 1983/84, alongside Dutch legend Johan Cruyff, while the assistant manager was Wim van Hanegem, and they were to leave a lasting impression.
+At Feyenoord, Gullit found himself playing in his second season, 1983–84, alongside Johan Cruyff, while the assistant manager was Wim van Hanegem, and they were to leave a lasting impression.

 Gullit's first season saw Feyenoord miss out on major honours, but the following year they completed the league and cup double.
 Gullit was named Dutch Footballer of the Year in recognition of his contribution to Feyenoord's success.
 At Feyenoord, Gullit occupied an increasingly advanced role in midfield, having played predominantly as a sweeper at Haarlem.
-While at Feyenoord, Gullit became the focus of a race row as manager Thijs Libregts was alleged to have referred to Gullit as "blackie" and criticised him for being lazy, though Libregts defended himself by claiming that it was merely a nickname.
+While at Feyenoord, Gullit became the focus of a race row as manager Thijs Libregts was alleged to have referred to Gullit as "blackie" and criticised him for being lazy, though Libregts defended himself by stating that it was merely a nickname.
 While playing for Feyenoord at St Mirren in September 1983, he was racially abused and spat on by supporters of the Scottish club.
 Gullit called it "the saddest night of my life".